samiaab1990/customscheduleR/README.md

 # install.packages("devtools")
 devtools::install_github("samiaab1990/customscheduleR")
 ```
+<b>Note:</b> This version of customschedule R requires separate installation of cronR and taskscheduleR and a job already added  for the specific task which customscheduleR will be used for.

+## Example

 The `customize_schedule()` function should be placed after `library(customscheduleR)` is called and before the rest of the script that should run on the specific day.

-## Example

 ``` r